onflow/sc-eng-gaming/README.md

         1. `MoveSubmitted` event is emitted with relevant `matchID` and `submittingGamePlayerID` (the contract's designated `GamePlayer.id` in this case)
     1. In a separate transaction (enforced by block height), player calls `resolveMatch()` to determine the outcome of the `Match`
         1. The win/loss record is recorded for the player's NFT
-        1. The win/loss record is recorded for the designated `dummyNFTID`
+        1. The win/loss record is recorded for the designated contract's `dummyNFTID`
         1. The escrowed NFT is returned to the escrowing player
         1. `MatchOver` is emitted along with the `matchID`, `winningGamePlayerID`, and `winningNFTID`.
     1. Player calls for escrowed NFT to be returned via `returnPlayersNFTs()`.
 Since the `Match` returns the escrowed NFTs directly via the given `Receiver` Capability, we made this a separate call to prevent malicious Capabilities from disallowing resolution.
-In this case, the worst a malicious Capability could do would be
+In this case, the worst a malicious Capability could do would be force the other player to call `retrieveUnclaimedNFT()` in order to have their NFT returned.
 1. Multi-Player Gameplay
-    1. Player one creates a new match, escrowing their NFT
+    1. Player one creates a new match, escrowing their NFT.
+Note that match timeout is established on creation, which prevents the escrowed NFT from being retrieved during gameplay.
         1. `RPSAssignedMoves` are attached to their escrowed NFT if they are not already attached
         1. `RPSWinLossRetriever` is attached to the escrowed NFT if they are not already attached
     1. Player one adds `MatchLobbyActions` Capability to Player two's `GamePlayerPublic`